Before you decide when to take the MCAT, find out first how long are MCAT scores valid?

 An acceptable MCAT score would be in the range of 508 to 511.
 A score of 511 is a competitive score that places you at a higher acceptance level.
 Also, this is the average score a student would be accepted into a medical school.

 This is one reason why prep services who offer programs with a score guarantee of 510+ are well-sought after.
-Most students enroll in a prep course to ace the exam.
-If you opt, too, read the review of the best MCAT preparation course to choose the best course for you.

 Whether it’s easy or not to get this score, find out when your MCAT score expires so you don’t end up wasting your time and effort.